Many Consumers Want to Know...Does Credit Repair Work?

 Here’s the key to understanding that consumers can potentially have items reported within 7 years removed as well.

 The creditor is required to verify what they previously reported upon request by the credit bureau within 30 days.
 If they do not respond the federal law requires that the credit bureau remove that account from the credit report.
 That is regardless of the age or status of that account.

 What are some scenarios where the creditor cannot or does not verify the information previously reported?

 - The creditor no longer is in business

 - The creditor has sold the account to a collection agency.
-And that collection agency does not have the complete or accurate information on the account
+And that the collection agency does not have the complete or accurate information on the account

 - The account is old (even if not yet 7 years old) and the creditor cannot locate the information or chooses not to